-12.Clean the fork assembly, especially the sliding surface of the slider (21) and dust seal (22).
+- 12. Clean the fork assembly, especially the sliding surface of the slider (21) and dust seal (22). - 13.Record the rebound damping adjuster position and turn the adjuster counterclockwise until it stops. - 14.
+Measure the length (25) between the axle holder and outer tube and record it before disassembling the fork.